wso2/docs-choreo-dev/en/docs/reference/pricing.md

 **Pay As You Go**

-This plan requires you to pay $150 per component (except for the first five components) and pay for any additional infrastructure costs incurred (i.e., if the infrastructure cost is over $100).
-It does not require you to pay an annual fee.
+This plan requires you to pay the following:
+- $150 per component (except for the first five components) on a monthly basis
+- Any additional infrastructure costs incurred (i.e., if the infrastructure cost is over $100).

+This plan does not require you to pay an annual fee.
 You can deploy up to 25 components (i.e., any combination of component types).

 If the number of components you need to deploy exceeds 25 or if your annual spend exceeds $50,000, we recommend that you change your pricing plan to Enterprise.